 - What are you proposing to implement?
 If you're implementing an existing paper(s), which parts of it are you planning to implement?
 What are some ideas for extensions / new things you could try in addition to the basic implementation? - Do you need any resources to complete this project (e.g. data)?
-If so, how will you obtain them? - A rough "timeline" breaking down the project into subgoals that you plan to accomplish on a weekly basis. - This should include a list of goals to have accomplished by the three-week mark (the midpoint check-in).
-We will hold you to these (i.e. as part of your grade), so be realistic.
-Some good things to propose having done by this point: data pre-processing, figuring out to build and link necessary libraries, getting "dummy/placeholder" versions of pieces of the system in place, etc. - How will you divide the work between project group members? - The final project is an opportunity for you both to exercise your strengths and also to push yourself a bit out of your comfort zone.
-Each group member should include a brief description of: - The skills/knowledge they have that their part on the project leverages - The new skills/knowledge they expect to acquire when completing their part of project
+If so, how will you obtain them? - A rough "timeline" breaking down the project into subgoals that you plan to accomplish on a weekly basis. - This should include a list of goals to have accomplished by the milestone 1 and milestone 2 deadlines.
+We will hold you to these (i.e. as part of your grade), so be realistic. - Some things to think about having done for milestones: data acquisition & pre-processing, figuring out how to build and link necessary libraries, getting "dummy/placeholder" versions of pieces of the system in place, etc. - How will you divide the work between project group members?